tinkerbell/tinkerbell.org/content/setup/local-with-vagrant/_index.md

 Bringing machine 'provisioner' up with 'virtualbox' provider...
 ```

-The Provisioner is running Ubuntu with a couple of utilities installed.
+The Provisioner installs and runs Ubuntu with a couple of additional utilities.
 The time it takes to spin up the Provisioner varies with connection speed and resources on your local machine.

-A summary appears toward the end indicating that the Provisioner is ready.
+When the Provisioner is ready, you should see the following message:

 ```
 INFO: tinkerbell stack setup completed successfully on ubuntu server
 ```

-## Configuring the Provisioner and Tinkerbell
+## Starting Tinkerbell

 Now that the Provisioner's machine is up and running, you can connect and bring up Tinkerbell.
 SSH into the Provisioner.